 A trip to Perth in Western Australia is not complete without a day trip to Rottnest Island.
 Rotto, as the locals call Rottnest, is known for the Quokka, its beaches, its eco-friendly environment and its car-free paradise.
 Here is how to plan a day trip from Perth, with the most fun things and activities to do in Rottnest Island.

 How to get to Rottnest Island

 There are two main ways to get to Rottnest Island.
-Either from Fremantle, Perth southbound or the northbound leaving from Hillarys Boat Harbor.
-You can take your bike or hire one when you book your ticket on both ferries, but if you don’t have one, there is also a bike rental service on the island are limited.
+Either from Fremantle, Perth southbound or northbound, from Hillarys Boat Harbor.
+You can take your bike or hire one when you book your ticket on both ferries or when you arrive.
+You can also stay overnight; the hotels on the island are limited.
 There are more rental holiday houses, apartments, and campsites.

 How to plan your Rottnest Island Day Trip

-Best ways to explore Rottnest
+Best ways to explore the island

 Start your Rottnest Tour at the Rottnest Island Visitor Centre; get a Map of the Island and book your tours there.

 - By foot.
-Next to the many walking trails, in town you can walk to the general stores and fashion shops, the museum, the Rottnest Hotel and the bike hire shop.
+Next to the many walking trails in town, you can walk to the general stores and fashion shops, the museum, the Rottnest Hotel and the bike hire shop.
 The main areas, like the Basin and Geordie Bay, also have small shops.

 - By Boat, There are many boat tours that you can do besides.
-The 1-hour-cruise around the island is something I’d recommend on a calm day with no wind to see dolphins and wildlife.
+The 1-hour cruise around the island is something I’d recommend on a calm day with no wind to see dolphins and wildlife.

-Browse through all Tours and Activities to do on Rottnest Island
+Browse through all Tours and Activities to do on Rottnest

 From beach to beach by bike